There are a few ways to order your medication but we do not take telephone requests:

 - Electronic Prescription Service – When requested either at the surgery, via post or by the chemist we can send your prescription electronically to your nominated pharmacy.

 - Online Services – You can register for online services and can book appointments and order your medication through this.
-To register please see the reception team, you will need to provide a form of identification in order to set this up.
+To register please see the reception team or email your identification from your recorded email address to firstname.lastname@example.org.
 Once a prescription is issued you can collect from your nominated pharmacy.

 - You can supply stamped addressed envelopes and we will post your prescriptions.